decretist/ICMCL17/proceedings/ICMCL17.markdown

 four of the expected lemmas related to the concept of calumny.
 It is of obvious interest that the quotations in this *dictum* are from Justinianic Roman law rather than from scriptural or patristic sources.

-And most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) glossing the terms *calumniator* and *calumnia*.
+Most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.

 > Si autem interloquendo dixerit: Titius temere accusasse uidetur, non
 > calumpniatorem pronunciauit.
 Temeritas enim facilitatis ueniam
 > continet, et inconsultus calor calumpniae uicio caret, et ob hoc
 > nullam penam huic irrogari oportet.

+Gratian's own intervention is extremely modest---he does little more than paraphrase an opinion attributed to Papinian in *Dig*.
+48.16.5.
-While Gratian's own intervention is relatively modest, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.[^15]
+Nevertheless, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.

 ### Conclusions

-The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay[^16]---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to be found by close reading.
+The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay[^15]---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to be found by close reading.